royaltm/node-zmq-raft/PROTO.md

   2 | string |       | a broadcast state ØMQ PUB socket url upon success
 ```

-The client, upon missing 2nd frame in the response, should perform a RequestConfig RPC and only when the new leader is established should perform this RPC again.
+The client, upon missing the 2nd frame in the response, should perform a `RequestConfig RPC` and only when the new leader is established should send this RPC again to the new leader's ROUTER url.

-The client, upon receiving ØMQ PUB socket url may connect a ØMQ SUB socket to this url to start receiving `StateBroadcast` messages.
+The client, upon receiving ØMQ PUB url may connect a ØMQ SUB socket to this url to start receiving `StateBroadcast` messages.

 StateBroadcast MSG